lukemunsch/rwbyQuiz/README.md

 ## Credits

 In the beginnging of the JavaScript section of my project I created numerous versions of my code but I couldn't make the code compelete what I wanted it to.
-Through my research i have managed to find an example of quiz site that i have copied the structure it help build my site and I have adapted the code to make it my own and evolved it for my own quiz.
+Through my research, I have managed to find an example of a quiz site that I based the structure on to help build my site.
+I have built on and adapted the code to fix the issues with my own quiz.
 The main video I used was James Q Quick's video on youtube, https://www.youtube.com/watch?v=zZdQGs62cR8 is the video for fixing the issues I had with my quiz code.